What is the British Council?

 The Newton Fund is a £375 million fund which, through science and partnerships with over 15 countries, will help to promote the economy development and welfare of poor people.

-If you have ever been interested in pursuing education in the UK, then you should apply for the many study opportunities available through Education UK.
+If you have ever been interested in pursuing education in the UK, then you should apply for the many study opportunities available through Study UK.
 A formal qualification from the UK will help open doors to you and will provide you valuable access to world leading expertise in science research.

 Study Work Create